polywrap/documentation/docs/guides/create-interface.md

 ## **Introduction**

-In this guide, we'll walk you through creating your own
+In this guide, we'll walk you through creating your own interface

 As always, if you need any help, message us on [Discord](https://discord.com/invite/Z5m88a5qWu)!